miladhub/web-fragments-overlays/README.md

 baz=
 ```

-Check that access is not granted with these credentials:
+Check that access is granted with the new credentials:

 ```shell
 $ curl -u baz:baz http://localhost:8080/mywar/MyServlet